 - Side-dressing your potatoes before hilling them.
 Sprinkling fertilizer along the row and working it into the soil before you hill your potatoes ensures your potatoes get the necessary nutrients.
 You can do this with the first two hillings.

-How Do You Apply Water-Soluble Fertilizer
+How Do You Apply Water-Soluble Fertiliser

-- Use a hose-end sprayer to apply water-soluble fertilizer at watering time.
+- Use a hose-end sprayer to apply water-soluble fertiliser at watering time.
 Add the appropriate amount of fertilizer to the hose end sprayer’s reservoir and spray the plants with water as you water them.
 Apply to potatoes about once a month.

-- Mix water-soluble fertilizer with water in a five-gallon bucket and use a bucket or watering can to apply it to your potato plants.
+- Mix water-soluble fertiliser with water in a five-gallon bucket and use a bucket or watering can to apply it to your potato plants.
 This works well if you only have a few plants or if you don’t have access to a hose-end sprayer.

 Too much nitrogen results in big, bushy potato plants that look amazing in the garden, but the plant devotes its energy to foliage production and fails to develop large, well-formed tubers.
 Both the size and number of potatoes will be reduced if you give your potatoes too much nitrogen.